redis/redis-doc/topics/indexes.md

     ZADD myindex 0 pos:is-friend-of:matteocollina:antirez

 Now things start to be interesting, and I can query the graph in many different ways.
-For example, what are all the people `antirez` *is friend to*?
+For example, who are all the people `antirez` *is friend of*?

     ZRANGEBYLEX myindex "[spo:antirez:is-friend-of:" "[spo:antirez:is-friend-of:\xff"
     1) "spo:antirez:is-friend-of:matteocollina"